 Last Updated 1st July 2017: This is a question I get asked all the time by multiple different types of people, most of whom are on the verge of getting into trading but simply aren’t 100% sure whether it works, or even if its something they can do.
 I answer using the same 3 points.
 Forex trading really does work, but its not for everyone.
 Below I’ve outlined the 3 elements you need before making a single trade.

 Table of Contents

 3 Elements you need before making a single trade

 Element 1 – Money

-The 1st is do you have at least $5,000 / £3,000 / €3,000 you can invest into the foreign exchange markets.
-If the answer is no to this question then my response is simple, you aren’t ready.
-This isn’t due to the monetary side of things, you can gain leverage of 100:1 and suddenly have close to half a million to invest.
-The reason I say no is because people are not committed to it, you might have £500 but be the most dedicated person in the world, the issue is your “to close to the edge”.
-If you lose that £500 you can’t continue, and you will make loses, don’t be delusional and think you’ll be an expert forex trader on day 1!
+The 1st is do you have at least $5,000 / £3,000 / €3,000 you can invest into the foreign exchange markets?
+If the answer is no, my response is simple: you aren’t ready.
+This isn’t due to the monetary side of things; you can gain leverage of 100:1 and suddenly have close to half a million to invest.
+The reason I say no is because people are not committed to it.
+You might have £500 and be the most dedicated person in the world, but the issue is you’re “too close to the edge”.
+If you lose that £500 you can’t continue.
+You will make losses, don’t be delusional and think you’ll be an expert forex trader on day 1!